ahmedxtb/msan622/homework3/README.md

 ### Technique 3: Parallel Coordinates Plot ###
 ![IMAGE](Parallel_Whole.png)

-From the Parallel Coordinates Plot, we could visualize the data with more than 2 dimensions.
+From the Parallel Coordinates Plot, we could visualize the data with more than 2 dimensions in just one plot.
+From this plot, its hard for us to find the relationship.

 ![IMAGE](Parallel_Whole2.png)

+When we only choose region South and region North Central, we could clearly see two clusters here.

+From Parallel Coordinates Plot, I put the maximum and minimum values of each feature on the vertical lines.
+I also added the border of the legend.

 ### Interactivity ###

+Users could choose the forms of interactivity: Brush, Filter or Zoom.
+They can also select the range of three features.

 ![IMAGE](Bubble_Brush.png)
 ![IMAGE](Bubble_Filter.png)
 ![IMAGE](Bubble_Zoom.png)